 - Special Needs Plan (SNP), which is for people with special needs due to a chronic health condition (must be eligible for both Medicaid and Medicare)

 Originally a chain of nursing homes, Humana is now a private health insurance company.
-By 2014, Human insured 22 million people in the U.S., generating $41.3 billion in revenue.
-Today its Medicare Advantage plans are available in every geographic location that Human offers insurance coverage: the District of Columbia and every state except for Massachusetts, Minnesota, and Wisconsin.
+By 2014, Human insured nearly 22 million people in the U.S., generating $48.5 billion in revenue.
+Today its Medicare Advantage plans are available in every location that Human offers insurance coverage: 47 states plus DC.
+Humana is not available in Massachusetts, Minnesota, and Wisconsin.
 Plans differ according to location.

 Some of the unique benefits offered by Human include: